 - Girvetz 1313

-Auli Ek teaches Writing 2 (Academic Writing), Writing 50 (Writing and the Research Process), Business Writing, Professional Writing for Global Careers, and Legal Writing.
-Her teaching and research interests include Writing Studies, writing pedagogy, US cultures, and social and criminal justice.
-Her publications include Race and Masculinity in Contemporary American Prison Narratives (Routledge 2005).
+Auli Ek teaches Writing 2 (Academic Writing), Writing 50 (Writing and the Research Process), Business Writing (107B), Professional Writing for Global Careers (107G), and Legal Writing (107EP).
+Her teaching and research interests include Writing Studies, writing pedagogy, U.S. cultures, and social and criminal justice.
+Her publications include Race and Masculinity in Contemporary American Prison Narratives (Routledge, 2005).

 - South Hall 1510

-Rhetoric and Composition, Feminist rhetoric, Scientific and technical communication, digital and new media rhetoric and writing.
+Dr. Patricia Fancher studies and teaches on topics related to rhetoric and composition, especially feminist writing, scientific and technical communication, digital and new media rhetoric and writing.

 - South Hall 1516